Terrain and the Geography of Transaction Costs

 Bridging the Geographic Divide: Policy and Adaptation

-While physical geography exerts a powerful influence on wealth distribution, it does not represent absolute determinism.
-Strategic public policy, particularly through massive infrastructure investment, can dramatically alter the economic trajectory of regions disadvantaged by their physical features.
-The development of the Interstate Highway System in the United States or the construction of high-speed rail networks in Europe and Asia are examples of efforts to "shrink" distance and connect peripheral regions to core markets.
-Similarly, the expansion of the electrical grid and the ongoing push to deploy rural broadband are explicit attempts to overcome the physical high costs of serving low-density areas.
+Despite the powerful influence of physical geography on wealth distribution, it does not represent an insurmountable barrier.
+Strategic public policies aimed at infrastructure development and economic diversification can alter the trajectories of geographically disadvantaged regions.
+The creation of the Interstate Highway System in the United States and high-speed rail networks in Europe and Asia serve as prime examples of efforts to “shrink” distance and integrate peripheral areas into core markets.